Hua Siong College of Iloilo: Restoration

-In 1950, “Yi Bin Lou” (Iloilo Shore Hall) was established and the following year, “Min Jiang Lou” (Manila River Hall) was inaugurated.
+In 1950, “Yee Bin Lou” (Iloilo Shore Hall) was established and the following year, “Min Chiang Lou” (Manila River Hall) was inaugurated.
 The halls were named after contributors regions.

 In December 1952, many innocent Chinese teachers were detained and even deported, because they were suspected to be communists.
 By 1955, after courses in Chinese Senior High School reintroduced, HSCI became a full-pledged high school in 1958 where the first Senior High School and second Batch of English Secondary students graduated simultaneously.

 The fire

 On 7 February 1966, a large fire struck Iloilo City – the biggest Iloilo had experienced.
 Almost one-third of the commercial districts of the city were burned to the ground.
 HSCI was burnt down.
-To continue the study of the 900 students, the Board of Trustees decided on the resumption of classes a few days after the fire.
+To continue the study of the 900 students, the board of trustees decided on the resumption of classes a few days after the fire.

 The school was transferred to a rented building in Guanco Street.
-The Board of Trustees, the Iloilo Chinese Chamber of Commerce, and the school formed a School Fund Drive Committee.
+The board of trustees, the Iloilo Chinese Chamber of Commerce, and the school formed a School Fund Drive Committee.
 The Overseas Chinese Daily Publications Corporation quartered in Manila offered to help in the fund drive.

 The construction of the first school building started in July 1967, was completed in May 1968, and put into use in June of the same year.